Nissan Fairlady Z432 (1970)

 For overtaking acceleration, from a speed of 30km/h in third gear, it took 1.9 seconds to reach 40km/h, 4.6 seconds to reach 60km/h, 7.8 seconds to reach 80km/h, 11.0 seconds to reach 100km/h, and 15.2 seconds to reach 120km/h.
 From 40km/h in top gear, it took 2.9 seconds to reach 50km/h, 4.9 seconds to reach 60km/h, 9.2 seconds to reach 80km/h, 14.5 seconds to reach 100km/h, and 19.6 seconds to reach 120km/h.

-Magazine: Next, let’s review the ride and noise measurements from the Watari Laboratory.
+Magazine: And the ride and noise results from the Watari Laboratory?

 Tateishi: First, in terms of suspension vibration frequency, the vibration frequency is 1.5cps for the sprung mass and 13cps for the unsprung mass.

-External noise while driving in second gear was 74 hones at a steady speed of 50km/h, 81 hones when accelerating through 50km/h, and 46 hones for background noise.
+External noise while driving in second gear was 74 phons at a steady 50km/h and 81 phons when accelerating through 50km/h, with background noise at 46 phons.

 Magazine: The ride is quite firm.
-Are there any optional settings available?
+Are any optional suspension settings available?

-Mizutsu: We simply change the spring constants to match the engine.
+Mizutsu: We simply adjust the spring rates to match the engine.

-Tanabe: We’re also aiming for grand touring.
-So, when we asked what kind of people drive sports cars in America, we were told that young couples of course drive them, but then they have children and they don’t have time for sports cars.
-So they move on to big station wagons, but when they outgrow them and their children become independent, what will they drive then?
-Often, they’ll want to enjoy their “second youth.”
-At that time, they will probably want to drive a sports car again.
+Tanabe: The car is aimed at grand touring as well.
+When we asked what kind of people drive sports cars in the US, we were told that young couples of course drive them, but later they have children, and a sports car becomes impractical.
+So they move on to larger station wagons, but when their children grow up and leave home, they’ll often want to enjoy their “second youth.”
+At that time, a sports car becomes appealing again.

 Hirao: I don’t think you can say in general.

-Tanabe: The main idea was that we didn’t want the struts to stick up too high and intrude on the interior packaging… so it has nothing to do with handling stability.
+Tanabe: The main idea was to avoid having the struts protrude too high and intrude on interior packaging… it didn’t really have anything to do with handling.

-Mizutsu: We decided on the geometry, such as the height of the differential and the angle of the link on the strut side, to see where we could minimize the camber change… the car has a tendency to sink at the rear when cornering and accelerating.
+Mizutsu: We worked on the geometry, such as the height of the differential and the strut-side link angle, to see where we could minimize the camber change… we’ve set it up with the characteristic that it sinks into the corner when you turn in.

 Exceptional Cornering

 Okazaki: We pushed it as far as we could on the Murayama test course, with the speedometer reading speeds up to 200km/h.
-Even at this speed, when we swung left and right, it was easy to keep the car in check, and I think it was quite comfortable to drive.
-However, considering the sharp handling characteristics of the SP and SR Fairlady models, which are pure sports cars, I think that the handling characteristics of this Z series are about 60% stability and 40% maneuverability.
-Considering the nature of the car, I think this is actually a good thing.
+Even at that speed, when you swing it left and right, it settles nicely, and I felt it was quite stable to drive.
+That said, if you compare it to the sharp handling characteristics of the SP and SR Fairladys, which are pure sports cars, I’d say the Z series’ handling characteristics lean more toward stability than agility, maybe a 60/40 ratio of stability to responsiveness.
+Considering the car’s character, I actually think that’s a good balance.

-Tanabe: When we were making the SR, we wanted to increase the number of people racing, so we thought of it as a car that could be used in amateur races without much effort.
-After that, it was used that way in the United States and Japan, but market research in the United States showed that about 20% of the cars were used by women.
-This created a dilemma: if we made it too stiff, it would make it unsuitable for general use, and at the same time, if we made it only somewhat stiffer, it wouldn’t be hard enough for racing.
-This would be a case of “too short for the sash, too long for the belt," in other words, not suitable for either purpose.
-Ultimately, we decided that if we made it any harder, it would not be marketable to general users, so we stopped trying to make it stiffer and instead focused on making it softer as a specialty car.
+Tanabe: Back in the SR days, our goal was to increase the number of people racing, so we designed it as a car that could be used in amateur races without much preparation.
+Over time, that was the way it was used, both domestically and in the US.
+However, market research in the United States showed that about 20% of the users were women.
+This created a dilemma, in that if we made the suspension too stiff, it wouldn’t be suitable for everyone, and at the same time, if we made it only somewhat stiffer, it wouldn’t be hard enough for serious racing.
+It would be a classic case of “too short for the sash, too long for the belt"–in other words, not suitable for either purpose.
+Ultimately, we decided that if we made it any harder, it would not be marketable to general users, so we stopped trying to make it stiffer and instead focused on making it softer as more of a specialty car.

-However, although it has not yet been released, we are considering stiffer springs as an option for the “Z432R.”
+However, although it has not yet been released, we are planning to offer much stiffer springs as an option for the “Z432R.”

 Tanabe: I think it is partly because of the tires, but when used for racing, the rigidity of the rubber in the steering link is increased, so that may be why the street model has a softer feel.

-Watari: I think it could be made a little better by choosing the stiffness of the suspension material more appropriately.
+Watari: I think it could be made a little better by choosing the stiffness of the suspension material more carefully.

-Mizutsu: We could make the upper part a little stiffer, but that would affect the harshness and make the feeling a little worse, so we went for a softer setting.
+Mizutsu: We could stiffen the upper part a bit more, but that would affect harshness and make the ride less comfortable, so we’ve kept it a little softer.

 Tall Interior Height

-Magazine: Next, please provide the data from the Higuchi Laboratory.
+Magazine: Next, please present the data from the Higuchi Laboratory.

-Onda: The dimensions are almost the same as the Toyota 2000GT, with a slightly shorter overall length, slightly higher overall height, and slightly wider overall width.
-The interior was designed with the American market in mind, and the interior is also quite high at 1045mm.
-The seats hold the body well, and it feels like you sink into them.
+Onda: In terms of dimensions, it’s very similar to the Toyota 2000GT.
+The overall length is a little shorter, the height slightly higher, and the width a bit wider.
+The interior was designed with the American market in mind, and the headroom is also quite high at 1045mm.
+The seats hold the body well, giving a snug, enveloping feel.

 Yamamoto: Are the magnesium wheels die-cast?

-Tanabe: No, they’re cast.
+Tanabe: No, they’re conventionally-cast.
 We don’t make many of them.

 Yamamoto: How much do they weigh?

-Okazaki: Actually, while I’m a bit on the thin side, I think I’m of average height, and the shape of the seat itself is fine, such as the points that support my lower back and the curve of the seatback, but perhaps because the seat is tailored to the American market, it feels loose when I sit in it, or rather, very loose.
-So, I think that if enough units are sold in Japan, I’d like to have a seat that fits us more perfectly… (laughs).
+Okazaki: I’m a bit on the thin side, with an average height, and the shape of the seat itself is fine, such as the support around the lower back and the curve of the seatback.
+But perhaps because the seat is tailored to the American market, it feels loose when I sit in it–very spacious, almost too much so.
+If enough units are sold domestically, I’d like to see seats that fit us more snugly… (laughs).

-Watari: It was perfect for me (laughs).
-However, the headrest gets in the way when backing up, so I think a retractable type would be better.
+Watari: They fit me perfectly (laughs).
+However, the headrests get in the way when backing up, so I think a retractable type would be better.

 Repeated Crash Tests